mgorav/SpringBootMapR/README.md

 c.
 Double check the Docker logs to see docker image IP has been assigned successfully:

- * Get the container ID
+ i.
+Get the container ID
 ````bash
   docker ps